apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 We are not going to explain the idea of binary search in this tutorial.
 If you need more context on this, check the Wikipedia page on the [Binary search algorithm][].
-Let's jump straight in the Java code that is given in [Nearly All Binary Searches and Mergesorts are Broken][]:
+Let's jump straight into the Java code that is given in [Nearly All Binary Searches and Mergesorts are Broken][]:

 ```java